jc23729/node-express-2/conceptual.md

 - What is a JWT?

+-Make request with username/password to AJAX login route -Server authenticates & returns token in JSON
+-Token is encoded & signed with open standard, “JSON Web Token” -Front-end JavaScript receives token & stores (in var or localStorage)
+- For every future request, browser sends token in request

+Server gets token from request & validates token

 - What is the signature portion of the JWT?
 What does it do?

 - If a JWT is intercepted, can the attacker see what's inside the payload?